katetolstaya/flight_data/README.md

 ## License

 This project is released under the MIT License.
+Please review the [License file](LICENSE) for more details.